 Antigua is a great first stop to arrive in Guatemala.
-It offers great food and drinks - from craft beer and artisanal coffee to traditional cuisine and street food.
-Wonder the streets, if you have time take a walking tour, settle in and relax after a potentially long travel day.
+It offers amazing food and drinks – from craft beer and artisanal coffee to traditional cuisine and street food.
+Wander the streets, if you have time take a (free) walking tour, settle in and relax after a potentially long travel day.

 Here are some of our favourite food and drinks options: